arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 ![MQTTBox graphical user interface (GUI).](assets/x8-data-logging-img_03.png)

 When MQTTBox client connects to the local Mosquitto broker deployed in our Portenta X8 board, a blue "Not Connected" button should change to a green "Connected" button; also, notice that with the MQTTBox client, we are going to publish data to the `test` topic.
 Now, let's install Node-RED.

 ## Installing Node-RED

 Node-RED is an open-source programming tool that connects hardware with API's and online services.
-It is a visual tool designed for Internet of Things devices and applications, but it can also be used for other of applications.
+It is a visual tool designed for Internet of Things devices and applications, but it can also be used for other applications.
 The simplest form to run Node-RED with Docker is by using the following command:

 ```
 docker run -it -p 1880:1880 -v node_red_data:/data --name mynodered nodered/node-red